kayg04/kayg.org/content/services.md

 Obligatory [uptime-kuma reporting on incidents](https://status.kayg.org/status/kayg-org):

 <iframe src="https://status.kayg.org/status/kayg-org"></iframe>

 ## Status Updates

+### 2024-05-11 12:44

+Updated DNS to the wrong CNAME first and then the correct CNAME record.
 ### 2024-05-10 15:07

 Recent downtime is not really a downtime but is rather caused by the uptime-kuma docker container not being available.
 It was some docker bug that was caused by restarting caddy, and was fixed by updating packages and rebooting the machine.